Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Arc 2 - The City of Change.md

 note that perhaps in a later moment, an dmaybe before the city of change is visited, the engineering collective will be investigated together with Elise as TElas.
 [[A2MQ3 - Investigating the Shoka Engineering COllective]]

+Thoughts; maybe Ra'Sheema wants to make a 10th level spell using the magic stored inside the flow artifact Also, there is an NPC who can feel the presence of the Weave/magical field like space-time Would be funny